Spiking and collapsing in large noise limits of SDEs: Introduction and motivations

+In the general setup of \eqref{eq:base}, the goal of this paper is three-fold \begin{itemize} \item we provide a precise statement for the convergence process $X^\gamma$, so that both the Markov jump process and the spike process are obtained in the limit. \item we formalize the convergence topology as a Hausdorff convergence of graphs, in order to capture spikes. \item we give a parsimonious description of the law of the limiting processes. \end{itemize}

+{\bf The results:} The previous papers \cite{BB18, KL18} perform a rigorous study only after an uncontrolled perturbative analysis around one of the stable points i.e. points where the noise vanishes.
+Thus such papers restrict themselves to SDEs living in $[0,\infty)$ with particular coefficients which satisfy

+This does not cover the two-boundary case such as Eq. \eqref{eq:BBT_SDE}, relevant for quantum mechanics.
+Moreover, a precise statement describing the spikes has been missing.

+In the present paper, we do not perform any approximation, treat generic coefficients and give a precise description of the spike process.
+We provide a general technique to study the strong noise limit $\gamma \to \infty$ of one-dimensional SDEs with two possible setups.
+In the first half of the paper, we have the following working hypotheses: \begin{assumption} We assume that the drift term $b$ and the diffusion coefficient $\sigma$ are Lipschitz continuous so that the SDE \eqref{eq:base} admits strong solutions.
+Moreover

+Recalling that $x_0$ denotes the initial position, we naturally consider $x_0 \in (0,1)$: the starting point needs to be between points where the noise vanishes. \end{assumption}

+In fact, such assumptions can be slightly relaxed, as long as the SDE continues to have strong solutions and that the points $\{0,1\}$ are natural boundaries in the sense of Gilman-Skorohod - see \cite[Section 6.9]{K05} for a definition and references.
+However, our method of proof still needs $b(0)>0$ and $b(1)<0$.

-Our main results are provided in Theorem \ref{thm:limit_thm_1d}.
-It shows first the convergence of the process $(X_t^\gamma\, ;\, t\ge 0)$ to a jump Markov process $(X_t^\infty\, ;\, t\ge 0)$ as $\gamma \to \infty$.
-A reader used to problems of weak convergence of stochastic processes will notice that the previous convergence cannot hold in the usual Skorohod topology since $(X_t^\gamma\, ; \, t\ge 0)$ has continuous paths while $(X_t^\infty\, ;\, t\ge 0)$ has only c\`adl\`ag trajectories.
-The statement holds only upon smoothing (see Figure \ref{fig:twoState}).
+Our main results in this setup are provided in Theorem \ref{thm:limit_thm_1d}.
+It shows first the convergence of the process $(X_t^\gamma\, ;\, t\ge 0)$ to a jump Markov process $(\xb_t\, ;\, t\ge 0)$ as $\gamma \to \infty$.
+A reader used to problems of weak convergence of stochastic processes will notice that the previous convergence cannot hold in the usual Skorohod topology since $(X_t^\gamma\, ; \, t\ge 0)$ has continuous paths while $(\xb_t\, ;\, t\ge 0)$ has only c\`adl\`ag trajectories.
+The statement holds only upon smoothing, which is equivalent to the convergence of semi-groups.
 Hence the precise statement is that for every compactly supported continuous function $f$ of time and space

 Almost sure convergence is due to a particular coupling of $X^\gamma$ for different $\gamma$.